aMOPel/nim-karax-website/content/projects/7_fixedpoint_nim.md

 It is implemented in [Nim](https://nim-lang.org/).

-This Nim library however doesn't work on a bit-level and is thus not based on the binary number system but on the decimal number system.
+This library doesn't work on a bit-level and is thus not based on the binary number system but on the decimal number system.
 This means it isn't as fast however it is quite easy to use (and to implement).

-The only real use case for this library would be if you work with numbers that only have a limited amount of decimal places, like money.
+The use case for this library would be if you work with numbers that only have a limited amount of decimal places, like money.

 In such cases the following problem can arise: